 Oakfield Primary is a GOOD school …it’s official!

-This was the verdict following our recent Ofsted inspection in March 2014.
-We are all thrilled with this judgement.
-The staff, governors and most importantly the children, have worked hard and we are extremely pleased that this has now been recognised.
+Ofsted inspection March 2014.
+The staff, governors and most importantly the children, have worked hard and we are extremely pleased that Oakfield has been recognised as a GOOD school.

 Inspectors said that: